wist18/netcat/README.md

 ```

 ***Important!*** The IP adress 192.168.1.203 might be reserved or already in use.
 The IP adress only serves
 as an example.
-Running it would result in an OSError.
-Try something like 0.0.0.0 or 127.0.0.1.
+Running it would most likely result in an OSError.
+Try something like 0.0.0.0 or 127.0.0.1,
+unless you are into cryptic error messages.